darktable-org/dtdocs/content/darkroom/organization/overview.md

 # search

 Below the module group icons is the search bar, which you can use to access any of the processing modules, regardless of whether they are currently in a group.
-Some modules have additional tags stored against them that will also be queried when searching.
+This option allows you to search by module name, any user-defined [instance name](../processing-modules/multiple-instances.md), as well as pre-defined module tags (for example, the [color calibration rgb](../../../module-reference/processing-modules/color-balance-rgb.md) module can also be searched using the terms "hue", "contrast" and "vibrance").